raspberrypilearning/software-guide/quickstart.md

 The recommended Operating System for use with the Raspberry Pi is called Raspbian.
 Raspbian is a version of GNU/Linux, designed specifically to work well with the Raspberry Pi.
 You have several options when it comes to getting hold of a copy of Raspbian.

-### Buy a preinstalled SD card
+### Buy a pre-installed SD card

 The easiest way to get NOOBS or Raspbian is to buy an SD card with the software already installed.
-You can get a preinstalled Raspbian card [here](http://uk.rs-online.com/web/c/computing-peripherals/data-storage-memory/secure-digital-cards/?searchTerm=noobs) and [here](https://thepihut.com/products/raspbian-preinstalled-sd-card)
+You can get a pre-installed Raspbian card from [RS](http://uk.rs-online.com/web/c/computing-peripherals/data-storage-memory/secure-digital-cards/?searchTerm=noobs) or [The Pi Hut](https://thepihut.com/products/raspbian-preinstalled-sd-card)

 ### Install Raspbian with NOOBS

-NOOBS stands for **N**ew **O**ut **O**f **B**ox **S**oftware, and if you've never before played around with GNU/Linux, then it is the best place to start.
+NOOBS stands for **N**ew **O**ut **O**f **B**ox **S**oftware, and if you've never before played around with GNU/Linux, then it's the best place to start.
 To begin with, it's always a good idea to make sure you have formatted you SD Card.
-You'll need to make sure your computer has a built-in SD card reader, or use a USB SD Card reader.
+You'll need to make sure your computer has a built-in SD card reader, or you can use a USB SD Card reader.

 1. Visit the [SD Association’s website](http://www.sdcard.org/) and download [SD Formatter 4.0](https://www.sdcard.org/downloads/formatter_4/index.html) for either Windows or Mac.
 1. Follow the instructions to install the software.